peterkhayes/extended-proptypes/README.md

 ## New Prop Types

-All props expose basic and `isRequired` versions.
+All validators expose basic and `isRequired` versions.

 ### Collections
 - `iterable`: An array or an object.